Updated on May 9, 2023 by Julie McCool

 1.6 miles; hiking trails, river and park access via trail

 Closest to Great Falls and with an excellent trail into the eastern end of the park.
-This is a bare bones, small parking lot which also fills up quickly on warm days, but you may get lucky.
-A great alternative if your priority is hiking.
+This is a bare-bones, small parking lot which also fills up quickly on warm days, but you may get lucky.
+Difficult Run is a great alternative if your priority is hiking.

 Scotts Run Nature Preserve, McLean, Virginia

 A bit further east, with more parking space in two lots and excellent woodland hiking.
 The most popular Scotts Run trail crosses streams and a steep hill to a small, but lovely waterfall emptying into the Potomac River.

 Turkey Run Park, McLean, Virginia

 9.2 miles; picnic tables, trails, river access, restrooms open May – September

 Accessed from the George Washington Memorial Parkway, Turkey Run Park is much less visited and there is plenty of parking.
 Trails lead steeply down to the river and a stretch of the Potomac Heritage Trail.
 There are several picnic tables near the parking lots.

 12. 2 miles; picnic area, trails, river access, nature center, birds of prey displays

 This family-friendly park has a fun nature center and displays featuring birds of prey.
 There are easy woodland trails and a steeper trail that follows Donaldson Run down to the Potomac.